secureblue/secureblue/uki/README.md

   `sudo loadkeys <layout>`.
   - Examples include `gb`, `de`, `fr`, `es`, `ru`, `it`, `br-abnt2`, `jp106`.
   - A full list can be seen with `localectl list-keymaps`.
-- Connect to the Internet.
+- Connect to the internet.
 For wired connections, this should happen automatically.
-  - To connect via WiFi:
+  - To connect via Wi-Fi:
     `nmcli device wifi connect "YOUR_SSID" password "YOUR_PASSWORD"`
   - To verify: `nm-online`
 - Download the secureblue repository.